Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

    :target: ../../_images/Bricklets/bricklet_distance_ir_brickv.jpg

 You can now go on with writing your own application.
-See :ref:`Interface and Coding <distir_programming_interfaces>` section for the API of the Distance IR Bricklet and examples in your programming language.
+See the :ref:`Programming Interface <distir_programming_interfaces>` section
+for the API of the Distance IR Bricklet and examples in different programming languages.

 .. _distir_conf_sensor: